brandlewco/jesserieser-hugo-cc/content/collections/bloomberg-nomads-copy.md

   In the painful aftermath of pga tour pro Grayson Murray’s suicide, the people who loved him describe a man with immense talent, a kind heart and a burden he couldn’t shed.

+  The bedroom is filled with reminders of who Grayson Murray was and wanted to be.
+A black case in the corner holds the Sony Open trophy.
+Self-help books press against his tattered Bible on a nightstand."

+  This weekend marks the one-year anniversary of Murray's career breakthrough win at the Sony Open in Hawaii.
+He passed away four months later.
 collection_description_alignment: center
 slug: golfdigest-grayson
 collection_blocks: